MERCON: 1950 GM Type "A" Fluid

-It is important to understand that every automatic transmission produced by any vehicle manufacturer (Oldsmobile, Cadillac, Buick, Chevrolet, Pontiac, GMC, Ford, Mercury, Lincoln, Chrysler, Dodge, Desoto, Packard, and Studebaker) used GM Type "A" transmission fluids in their transmissions from 1949-1958.
+Every automatic transmission produced by any vehicle manufacturer (Oldsmobile, Cadillac, Buick, Chevrolet, Pontiac, GMC, Ford, Mercury, Lincoln, Chrysler, Dodge, Desoto, Packard, and Studebaker) used GM Type "A" transmission fluids in their transmissions from 1949 to 1958.

 In 1950, 11 years after GM released the Hydra-Matic 4-speed automatic transmission and its special Hydra-Matic Automatic Transmission Fluid, Ford released their first fully automatic transmission; the 1951 Fordomatic 3-speed transmission.
 This new fully automatic transmission used the GM Type "A" automatic transmission fluid specification.
 Ford and hundreds of other resellers, became a licensed reseller of the GM Type "A" fluid with an Armor Qualification number.
 The Type "A" fluid was marketed under the Ford brand name.

 This Fluid was First Used in the Following Transmissions: